SebastienSchaub/TrackParticleDendrite/README.md

 # Goal and principle

-We developped in Matlab a Trackparticle, a program quantifying vesicle tracks along a dendrite to analyze them independently and extract a global behavior.
+We developed a MATLAB-based program called TrackParticle, designed to quantify vesicle trajectories along dendrites for independent analysis and to derive global behavioral patterns.
-From a track datasheet, the program will measure the "dendrite backbone", a curvilinear axis oriented from the cell body to the tip.
+The program processes data from a track datasheet by first measuring the "dendrite backbone," a curvilinear axis extending from the cell body to the dendritic tip.
-Then each track is projected in the backbone to measure the track properties.
+Each vesicle track is then projected onto this backbone to assess track properties.
-Then each track is segmented in subpart based on their movement : immobile, forward and backward.
+Subsequently, tracks are segmented into subcategories based on their movement: immobile, forward, and backward.
-The program provides visualisation of both the dendrite and the statistics for a dendrite set.
+The program facilitates visualization of individual dendrites and provides statistical analyses for entire datasets.
-Currently export of the the curvilinear speed in forward/backward.
+Additionally, it supports the export of curvilinear speed data for forward and backward movements.
-The program is available here : https://github.com/SebastienSchaub/TrackParticleDendrite
+The program is accessible at: https://github.com/SebastienSchaub/TrackParticleDendrite.

 # How it works
 To run, the program requires :

-- a datasheet with sequentially all vesicle tracks obtained from other tool,
+- a datasheet(s) with sequentially all vesicle tracks obtained from other tool.
+The program will concatenate all datasheet in a folder as a single condition
 - pixel size and timelapse unit,
 - the dendrite direction to properly assign forward and backward movement,